tremor-rs/tremor-www-docs/course/operations/index.md

 ## Repositories and Artefacts

-- Artefacts are available for instantiation
+- Artefacts are available for instantiation.
-- Fully deploying a connected pipeline is a 2-step process
+- Fully deploying a connected pipeline is a 2-step process.

 ---

 ## Bindings

-- Onramps, pipelines, offramps are connected via binding artefacts
+- Onramps, pipelines, offramps are connected via binding artefacts.
-- can be templates, interpolated:
+- Can be templates, interpolated:

 ```yaml
 id: my-binding